Incredibly flavourful stuffed roasted peppers. Serve with a side salad and some good bread.

 Caesar Salad is usually incredibly fattening, sadly.
-This incredibly delicious version is very close in taste and composition to the 1940s classic versions, while turning the salad back into a true health food.
+This incredibly delicious version is very close in taste and composition to the 1940s classic versions, while lightening the salad up a fair bit.

 Use this sauce hot with vegetables particularly artichokes, fish or seafood such as crab or lobster.